AEN banner

 Mandara Spa, located at the Grand Californian, offers spa services including facials, massage therapy, body wraps, and manicures and pedicures.
 A tea ceremony is also available.
 Their YSPA Teen Program features treatments designed especially for teens.
 Advance appointments are recommended.
 A complete list of services is available at http://MandaraSpa.com.

-Team Mickey's Workout Room - located next to the Cove Pool and open to all hotel guests.
+Team Mickey’s Workout Room – located in the Dreams Tower and open to all hotel guests.
 Guests must have an injury waiver on file at the Front Desk for their key to be encoded to access the Workout Room.
 Available equipment includes treadmills, elliptical machines, LifeCycles and weight machines, as well as a selection of free weights.

 What shops are available?